How to Pitch a TV Show That Animation Executives Will Actually Want to Buy

 Welcome artists, writers, animation students, professionals, and enthusiasts to cartoonpitchpro.com!

-I couldn’t find a go-to website with tips on pitching a cartoon to a studio or network, so I’m making one.
+I couldn’t find a go-to website with tips on pitching a cartoon to a studio or network, so I made this one.

 So why are you here?